O2 (brand): Operations

 Telefónica operates its businesses under the O2 brand through its subsidiaries Telefónica UK and Telefónica Germany.
-Telefónica Spain uses Movistar as its flagship brand, while O2 is a secondary low-cost brand.
+Telefónica Spain uses Movistar as its flagship brand, while O2 remains one of the main network operators in the UK, providing infrastructure along with EE, 3 and Vodafone.

 Telefónica owns the Giffgaff MVNO in the United Kingdom, which uses the O2 network.

 In May 2020, it was reported that Telefónica and Liberty Global plan to merge the UK operations of O2 with Virgin Media, a pay-TV and broadband provider in that country, owned by Liberty Global.

 Former operations

 Ireland

 Telefónica Ireland was providing broadband and telecommunications in Ireland under the O2 brand.
 O2 Ireland was previously called Esat Digifone when it was owned by Esat Telecommunications (and Telenor) from 1997 to 2006.
 O2 Ireland became part of Telefónica in 2006 as part of its purchase of O2 in the UK.

 In June 2013, Hutchison Whampoa announced it would acquire the Irish arm of O2 for €780m.
-O2 is due to be merged with Hutchison Whampoa's subsidiary Three Ireland following completion of the sale.
+In March 2015, the company was merged into Hutchison Whampoa's subsidiary Three Ireland.

 Czech Republic

 Český Telecom was the new name given to a company previously known as SPT Telecom which was formed from the splitting off of the Czech Ministry of Posts and Telecommunications into postal and telecom sides in 1993.
 The company was renamed to Český Telecom in 2000 and remained a government-controlled company until its complete privatisation in 2004.
 Along the way, rapid modernisation of the network occurred with the help of funding and expertise of the Dutch and Swiss consortium called TelSource.

 In parallel to the evolution of Český Telecom, the Eurotel mobile phone business was established in 1990 in a joint venture between what was then known as the Czechoslovak telecom ministry, Bell Atlantic and US West.
 In 1996, GSM services were introduced, and in 2003 Český Telecom acquired full control of Eurotel.

 The Czech Republic government sold its remaining stake in Český Telecom (along with its Eurotel subsidiary) to Telefónica in 2005 which renamed it to Telefónica O2 Czech Republic and since 2006 started to use the O2 brand for both fixed and mobile services.
-In 2011 company was renamed to Telefónica Czech Republic and in 2013 was announced that Telefónica would sell its stake in the company to PPF.
-Under the terms of the sale, the company will continue to use the O2 brand for a maximum of four years.
+In 2011 company was renamed to Telefónica Czech Republic.

+In 2013 was announced that Telefónica would sell its stake in the company to PPF.
+Under the terms of the sale, the company would continue to use the O2 brand for a maximum of four years.
+The agreement was later extended, and the company continues under the O2 brand as of January 2024.